vtexdocs/help-center-content/docs/faq/en/checkout-with-store-not-found-error.md

 ---
-title: Checkout with "store not found" error.
-What to do?
+title: 'Checkout with "store not found" error.
+What to do?'
 id: 23ZZv5zvfuAsSWCwOMIoQE
 status: PUBLISHED
 createdAt: 2017-11-29T14:00:08.262Z